 All rights in the Russell 2000 Index vest in the relevant LSE Group company which owns the Index.
-"Russell®" and "Russell 2000®" are trademarks of the relevant LSE Group company under license.
+"Russell®" and "Russell 2000®" are trademarks of the relevant LSE Group company and are used by any other LSE Group company under license.